satsummit/landscape/app/_sections/3-capture/1-resolution-considerations.md

 ---

-# Spatial and Temporal Resolution
+# Spatial Resolution

 ---

-Spatial resolution refers to the size of one pixel on the ground.
-For example 15 meters means that one pixel on the image corresponds to a square of 15 by 15 meters on the ground.
-This is also sometimes referred to as Ground Sample Distance (GSD).
-Temporal resolution refers to the how often data of the same area is collected.
-This is typically referred to as Revisit Time.
+Spatial resolution (also referred to as ground sample distance GSD) refers to the size of one pixel on the ground.
+For example, a spatial resolution of 15 meters means that one pixel on the image corresponds to a square of 15 by 15 meters on the ground.
+Finer resolution indicates a lower pixel size and means you can see more detail in the imagery.
+Today satellite imagery can be generally classified into three “buckets” of spatial resolution:

-Sensors can trade spatial resolution for temporal resolution, but it is difficult to maximum both.
-Sensors that have a high spatial resolution cover a smaller area then a sensor with the same number of pixels but with a lower spatial resolution.
-With a smaller field of view it takes longer to cover the same area, thus as spatial resolution increases, temporal resolution decreases.

-Freely available imagery (e.g., Landsat, Sentinel, MODIS) tends to either have a revisit time measured in days (1-4 days) with resolution in the hundreds of meters (300m-500m), or a revisit time measured in weeks (10-20 days) with resolutions in the tens of meters (10m-30m).

-High resolution commercial imagery is available up to .3m resolution, with revisit times varying quite a bit.
-Some sensors are tasked, or pointed to collect specific areas rather than always just collecting the area directly below.
-As a result, some areas may not be covered at all by tasked satellites.
-While there is still a premium for the highest resolution imagery (<0.50m), medium to low resolution is suitable for many applications, and increasingly affordable or available at no cost.
+- Low resolution: over 30 m/pixel (e.g., NASA Terra & Aqua MODIS Satellites)
+- Medium resolution: 5-30 m/pixel (e.g., USGS/NASA Landsat 8 Satellite)
+- High resolution: 1-5 m/pixel (e.g., Planet Labs Rapid Eye Satellite)
+- Very high resolution: <1m/pixel (e.g., Maxar’s Worldview Satellites)

 #### Pansharpening